 On May 13, 2021, we closed a US\$6.0 million secured convertible debenture (the "Debenture") with a subsidiary of Hepalink.
-The Debenture bears interest at 10% per annum and matures on May 13, 2022.
+The Debenture bears interest at 10% per annum and matures on May 13, 2024.
+During the year ended December 31, 2022, the maturity date of the Debenture, and the corresponding payment date of interest thereon, were both extended by one year from May 13, 2022 to May 13, 2023.
+Furthermore, subsequent to December 31, 2022, the Debenture was further amended to extend the maturity date to May 13, 2024, and to increase the interest rate to 12% per annum effective May 14, 2023.
 Hepalink may elect to convert the principal amount of the Debentures and accrued and unpaid interest thereon into common shares of the Company at a conversion price equal to the lesser of CAD\$0.93 per share and the 5-day volume weighted average trading price of the common shares on the date of conversion.
 The Company granted Hepalink a security interest in all of its assets, including its patents and other intellectual property, as security for its obligations under the Debenture.
 In addition, Hepalink received 300,000 common share purchase warrants exercisable for a period of four years from the grant date at a price of CAD\$0.93 per share.